bpeters-cmu/Tornado-api/README.md

 Tornado is configured to listen on port 80

-This application is also currently running on AWS and can be accessed at <ip>
+This application is also currently running on AWS and can be accessed at 52.87.242.146:80/api/games

 ## Gameplay
 The tic-tac-toe board is represented by a list data structure, with 1 representing X and 0 representing O